arskstn/arskstn/README.md

   <em>Passionate <b>Robotics & Mechatronics</b> student | Engineer-in-the-making | Problem solver</em>
 </p>

 Hi, I’m Arsenii, a driven **robotics and mechatronics** student at Tomsk Polytechnic University with a knack for tackling challenging problems with creative solutions.
-I thrive on ambitious, real-world projects and love staying ahead by mastering new tech online.
-Catch me in the lab tinkering with hardware or coding.

 ---